alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 ### Methodology and Activities

-Full details of our methodology and activities are provided in [Appendix 1](appendix-1.md).
+Full details of our methodology and activities are provided in the [Appendix](appendix.md).
 Summary information is included in Table 4.1.

 *Table 4.1—summary information about the two sets out workshops.*